 8. Employees Want Growth Opportunities

 This year will see job seekers accepting opportunities that promote career growth and learning opportunities.
 Job seekers want companies that promote their career growth through upskilling and reskilling opportunities.
-These opportunities can come in the form of learning reimbursement or reskilling and upskilling programs.
+These opportunities can come in the form of learning reimbursement or reskilling and upskilling employment programs.

 According to the World Economic Forum, 40% of the world’s workforce will need reskilling by 2025.
 Naturally, employees would want to work in a business with reskilling programs if they are to remain competitive.